VikasSaxena2204/Subscription-Vault/README.md

 # Subscription-Vault

-Subscription-Vault is a web application to manage and track your subscriptions effectively.
-The app provides features like adding subscriptions, viewing a subscription list, and generating a revenue report.
+Subscription-Vault is a web application for managing and tracking subscriptions effectively.
+The app provides features like adding subscriptions, viewing a subscription list and generating a revenue report.

 ## Table of Contents